xenserver/terraform-provider-xenserver/README.md

 This repository was forked from [terra-farm/terraform-provider-xenserver](https://github.com/terra-farm/terraform-provider-xenserver) on 2nd June 2023 after ownership was transferred to XenServer.
 Many thanks to the original creators in the [terra-farm](https://github.com/terra-farm) project and their community for working on this.

 ---

-NOTE: This has been updated to work with Terraform v.0.12.x

 Website: [Xenserver Provider](https://terra-farm.github.io/provider-xenserver/)